kirkocha1/vim-setup/README.md

 vim settings that I use for development.
 Python and Java lang setup via Coc plugin

-to install python support, please do:
+to install python|typescript support, please do:
 - :CocInstall pyright
+- :CocInstall coc-tsserver